smirkpipeline/SMiRK/README.txt

 LICENSE
-This software is license under the GNU GPL version 3 or later.
+This software is licensed under the GNU GPL version 3 or later.